NO TIME

 BEYOND TIME

 A specific element of my work is the ambiguous concept of time.
-On one hand, prehistoric hominids, on the other hand, contemporary brushstrokes in painting or sculptures.
+On one hand, prehistoric hominids; on the other, contemporary lines in painting or sculpture.

-Recently, while in Suwałki, walking through its authentic market and staying at the Pokamedulski Monastery in Wigry, which was the initiator of the development of these areas, the founder and owner of the city, and now a withdrawn observer suspended above time, I felt that Suwałki and my works share a common denominator - a different time.
+This year, while visiting Suwałki, walking through its authentic market and staying at the Pokamedulski Monastery in Wigry—a place that initiated the development of this area, acted as the founder and owner of the city, and now serves as a withdrawn observer suspended above time—I felt that Suwałki and my works share a common denominator: a different time.

-Time is currently the foundation of our civilization.
-It has become so deeply ingrained in our daily lives that we don't question it.
+Time is the foundation of our civilization.
+It is so deeply ingrained in our daily lives that we no longer question it.
 A blessing and a burden.
-With its help, we organize our lives.
-Yet, we always seem to lack it.
+We organize our lives with it, yet almost everyone feels they lack it.

-The role of an artist is sometimes to challenge axioms, change perspectives, turn things upside down, throw a spanner in the works, and in doing so, seek.
-Personally, I am very interested in operating in the vanguard.
-The controversy surrounding time became the concept for this exhibition.
+The role of an artist is often to challenge axioms, shift perspectives, turn things upside down, disrupt the system, and search through such actions.
+Personally, I am very interested in moving within this avant-garde space.
+The controversy surrounding time became the idea behind this exhibition.

-While working on this project and reading about time, I learned that it is not entirely unquestionable, as commonly believed.
-According to modern science, time began flowing 13.8 billion years ago; supposedly, it did not exist before that.
-There is also time dilation, which means that time, according to physicists, is relative and dependent on velocity (which becomes apparent at high speeds).
+While working on this project and reading about time, I learned that it is not entirely indisputable, as commonly believed.
+According to modern science, time began to flow 13.8 billion years ago; it supposedly did not exist before that.
+There is also time dilation, meaning time, according to physicists, is relative and dependent on speed (observable at very high velocities).

 THE REVERSED WATCHMAKER

-Can we slow it down, speed it up, or stop it here on Earth?
-At the exhibition, I will offer the service of the Reversed Watchmaker.
-Anyone who wishes can entrust their watch to me, and I will gladly change the time, remove a hand for those interested, or saw it in half.
-I guarantee that the service will be performed with integrity.
-The watch will not repair itself for at least 12 months!
-During the exhibition, using the provided tools, visitors can also intentionally damage their watches.
-I am curious how this action will impact time and us.
-Join me in this playful, observational, and contemplative experience.
+At the vernissage, I will offer the service of the Reversed Watchmaker.
+Anyone interested can hand over their watch, and I will gladly adjust the time, remove the hour or minute hand, or even saw the watch in half.
+I guarantee that the service will be performed thoroughly.
+The watch will remain broken and will not repair itself for at least 12 months!
+During the exhibition, visitors will also have the chance to use provided tools to damage their own watches.
+How will this action affect time and us?
+I am curious myself!
+I invite you to join in this playful, observational, and contemplative activity.

-For the project, I have created the brand NO TIME watches.
-All timepieces are dysfunctional and display the wrong time.
+For the project, I created the NO TIME watch brand.
+All timepieces are broken and show the wrong time.

-The aspect of irony and mischief is close to me, not often seen in art.
-It is also a retrospective action, a journey back to childhood.
-As a young child, I had a passion for disassembling all my mechanical toys.
+The aspect of irony and mischief is close to me, though rarely seen in art.
+This project is also a retrospective action, a journey back to childhood.
+As a child, I passionately disassembled all my mechanical toys.
 I was fascinated by their inner workings and understanding how things functioned.
-Working on the NO TIME watches allowed me to immerse myself in that world again.
-Therefore, I am pleased to announce that we have planned "Workshops on Breaking Watches" with the Stara Łaźnia Gallery, which the gallery will carry out with children as part of the NO TIME project.
+Working on the NO TIME watches allowed me to return to that world.
+That is why I am pleased to announce that, together with the Stara Łaźnia Gallery, we have planned “Workshops on Breaking Watches,” which the gallery will conduct with children as part of the NO TIME project.

 You’re invited!